MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddi2.md

 ## -description

-The AcxObjectBagAddI2 function adds a int two byte I2 (SHORT) value to an existing, initialized AcxObjectBag.
+The AcxObjectBagAddI2 function adds an int two byte I2 (SHORT) value to an existing, initialized AcxObjectBag.

 ## -parameters